What is a double gameweek? And how double gameweeks work in Fantasy Premier League? We will take a closer look at it in this article.

 When are double gameweeks in FPL?

-An advice: follow Ben Crellin on twitter – he is the best in predicting when are double gameweeks likely to happen.
+Advice: follow Ben Crellin on Twitter – he is the best at predicting when are double gameweeks likely to happen.

-How many double gameweeks we get during the season?
+How many double gameweeks do we get during the season?

-A usual FPL season have around 3-5 double gameweeks.
+A usual FPL season has around 3-5 double gameweeks (2 big double gameweeks, 3 smaller ones).
 But there are seasons with more double gameweeks than that, especially when some unexpected postponements happen due to other reasons than cup games.

 Best (chip) strategy for double gameweeks

 Double gameweeks are an opportunity for Fantasy Football managers, as multiple teams play twice in them.
-Therefore, you can get more points as in a usuall gameweek.
+Therefore, you can get more points as in a usual gameweek.

-Because of that, double gameweeks are great opportunity for using your chips like triple captain, bench boos, free hit or wildcard (but remember, you can have active only one chip per gameweek).
+Because of that, double gameweeks are a great opportunity for using your chips like the triple captain, bench boost, free hit or wildcard (but remember, you can have active only one chip per gameweek).

-For example, you can use your wildcard to built the best team for a double gameweek full of (or almost full of) double gameweek players.
+For example, you can use your wildcard to build the best team for a double gameweek full of (or almost full of) double gameweek players.

-You can use your triple captain to put an armband on a player who play twice in a DGW.
-So, noteven you get triple points from your captain, your captain will even play twice.
+You can use your triple captain to put an armband on a player who plays twice in a DGW.
+So, not even you get triple points from your captain, your captain will even play twice.
 Great strategy especially for smaller doubles, when there are not so many fixtures.

-Similarly, you can use your bench boost in a double gameweek (in a case that you have 15 starting players in your FPL team).
-So even if you have a cheap bench composed of players who are likely get only 2 points, your bench boost can score you extra (2+2+2+2) x 2 = 16 points.
-Good strategy for a big double gameweek, where a majority of teams play twice.
+Similarly, you can use your bench boost in a double gameweek (in the case that you have 15 starting players in your FPL team).
+So even if you have a cheap bench composed of players who are likely to get only 2 points, your bench boost can score you extra (2+2+2+2) x 2 = 16 points.
+A good strategy for a big double gameweek, where a majority of teams play twice.
+Read more about that in our article: What is a good score from a bench boost in FPL?

-And of course, you can use your free hit there to built the best team only for a double gameweek, and then it revert back to your usuall team.
+And of course, you can use your free hit there to build the best team only for a double gameweek, and then it reverts back to your usual team.

-However, you always must be cautios when planning your FPL team for a double gameweek.
+However, you always must be cautious when planning your FPL team for a double gameweek.

-Sometimes, the double gameweeks make us to do transfers we otherwise would not make and transfer in players who we would not transfer in, if there were no double gameweek.
+Sometimes, the double gameweeks make us do transfers we otherwise would not make and transfer in players who we would have not transferred in if there were no double gameweek.

 And if you transfer in a bad player from a bad team only because of a double gameweek, you might be stuck with him many gameweeks after, while he scores only 2 points every week.

-So, always make sure that you transfer in a player not only beacause he have a double gameweek, but also because he is a good player, playing for a good team, capable of scoring fantasy points.
+So, always make sure that you transfer in a player not only because he has a double gameweek, but also because he is a good player, playing for a good team, capable of scoring fantasy points.

-Do not let a double gameweek to cloud your judgement, and always look at players from bigger picture before bringing im them to your team.
+Do not let a double gameweek cloud your judgment, and always look at players from the bigger picture before bringing them to your team.

 Expect rotation